-The District is collaborating with many partners on the Eden Landing Salt Pond Restoration Project.
+The District collaborates with many partners on projects such as the Eden Landing Salt Pond Restoration Project.

-The Alameda County Flood Control and Water Conservation District works cooperatively with federal, state, and local governmental agencies and conservation and community groups on its projects.
-Federal and state regulatory permits must be obtained from a variety of agencies before project construction can begin.
+The District works cooperatively with federal, state, and local governmental agencies and conservation and community groups on its projects.
+Federal and state regulatory permits must be obtained from a variety of agencies before construction can begin.

 Since the District began building flood control infrastructure in the 1950s, the USACE has played an important role in developing and constructing Alameda County’s flood control system.
 The USACE built the Alameda Creek, San Lorenzo Creek and San Leandro Creek flood channels.
 However, these channels are maintained by the District.